data-intelligence-for-health-lab/Lpheada-Labelled-Public-HEAlth-DAtaset/README.md

 	author = {Shakeri Hossein Abad, Zahra and Thompson, Wendy and Butler, Gregory and Lee, Joon}, title = {Physical activity, sedentary behaviour, and sleep on Twitter: A multicountry and fully labelled dataset for public health surveillance research}, year = {forthcoming},
-	doi = {doi:10.2196/32355},
+	doi = {10.2196/32355},
 	journal = {JMIR Public Health and Surveillance}
 }
 ```

 ## More Questions

 Please use issues on this Github for any questions or feedback.
-You can also contact us at dih[@]ucalgary.ca or joonwu.lee[@]ucalgary.ca for specific inquiries.
+You can also contact us at dih[at]ucalgary.ca or joonwu.lee[at]ucalgary.ca for specific inquiries.